scorpionjacky/linux-kernel/boot/multiboot_2.md

     jmp error
 ```

-Basically, the CPUID instruction is supported if we can flip some bit in the FLAGS register.
-We can't operate on the flags register directly, so we need to load it into some general purpose register such as eax first.
-The only way to do this is to push the FLAGS register on the stack through the pushfd instruction and then pop it into eax.
-Equally, we write it back through push ecx and popfd.
-To flip the bit we use the xor instruction to perform an exclusive OR.
-Finally we compare the two values and jump to .no_cpuid if both are equal (je – “jump if equal”).
-The .no_cpuid code just jumps to the error function with error code 1.
+Basically, the `CPUID` instruction is supported if we can flip some bit in the [FLAGS register](https://en.wikipedia.org/wiki/FLAGS_register).
+We can't operate on the flags register directly, so we need to load it into some general purpose register such as `eax` first.
+The only way to do this is to push the `FLAGS` register on the stack through the `pushfd` instruction and then pop it into `eax`.
+Equally, we write it back through `push ecx` and `popfd`.
+To flip the bit we use the `xor` instruction to perform an [exclusive OR](https://en.wikipedia.org/wiki/Exclusive_or).
+Finally we compare the two values and jump to `.no_cpuid` if both are equal (`je` – “jump if equal”).
+The `.no_cpuid` code just jumps to the `error` function with error code `1`.

 Don't worry, you don't need to understand the details.

 🔗Long Mode check

 Now we can use CPUID to detect whether long mode can be used.
-I use code from OSDev again:
+I use code from [OSDev](https://wiki.osdev.org/Setting_Up_Long_Mode#x86_or_x86-64) again:

 ```asm
 check_long_mode: